biddyweb/peepoltv.github.com/Readme.md

 *You will need to modify the websocket url in the `script.js` file to match the ip where the node server is running.*

-Go to the `index.html` file on to computers (you can use to webcams also)
+Go to the `index.html` file on two computers (you can use two webcams also)

 ## broadcast-demo
 This demo is a one to many broadcast over webrtc.
 The goal was to create a simple one-to-many broadcast understanding every line of code.